 Palliative Care and Hospice for Pets: Overview

-The National Hospice and Palliative Care Organization (NHPCO; www.nhpco.org) describes palliative care as "treatment that enhances comfort and improves the quality of an individual's life during the last phase of life."
+The National Hospice and Palliative Care Organization (NHPCO) describes palliative care as "treatment that enhances comfort and improves the quality of an individual's life during the last phase of life."

 Likewise, the NHPCO defines hospice as "support and care for persons in the last phases of an incurable disease so that they may live as fully and as comfortably as possible."

-"Hospice is a philosophy of care that respects and values the dignity of the individual pet.
+"Hospice is a philosophy of care that respects and values the dignity of the individual."

 Palliative care is an extension of hospice and is typically begun earlier in the disease process, when treatment can still help to alleviate symptoms and enhance quality of life.
-The goal of pet palliative care and hospice is to provide the pet with the opportunity to “live until he or she dies,” maximizing comfort and quality of life until the time when euthanasia becomes the best and most humane option or the pet dies peacefully before that time arrives.
+The goal of pet palliative care and hospice is to provide the pet with the opportunity to live until he or she dies, maximizing comfort and quality of life until the time when euthanasia becomes the best and most humane option, or the pet dies peacefully before that time arrives.

 What are some examples of palliative care?

+Palliative care for pets takes many forms.
+The cornerstones of palliative care include a thorough diagnosis to deal effectively with all a pet's issues, as well as pain management to maximize comfort.
 One example of palliative care is the support that can be offered to a pet with chronic kidney disease whose kidney failure is progressing and for which the pet can no longer compensate.